Saint-John Perse: Secretary-General of the French Foreign Office: 1932–1940

 The first great crisis faced by St. Léger as secretary-general was the Lytton Report, which had concluded that Japan had committed aggression by seizing Manchuria from China in 1931.
 In 1931, the Chinese delegation at the League of Nations had accused Japan of aggression by conquering Manchuria, which led the League to appoint a commission under Lord Lytton to determine if Japan had committed aggression or not.
 St. Léger favored having the League General Assembly "approve" and "adopt" the Lytton report, but then leave the resolution of the Sino-Japanese dispute to the mediation by the powers that had signed the 9-Power Treaty of 1922 plus Germany and the Soviet Union.
-In a report St. Léger wrote about the crisis in Asia, he described both Japan and China as both hostile towards France's special rights in China, but wrote that Japan was by far the most dangerous of the two.
+In a report St. Léger wrote about the crisis in Asia, he described both Japan and China as hostile towards France's special rights in China, but wrote that Japan was by far the more dangerous of the two.
 St. Léger wrote that ever since the mid-1920s Japan had been "regressing" towards "Asian particularism".
 St. Léger used as an example of Japan's "regression" the rather violent police campaign against "western decadence" such as young couples kissing in public (traditionally considered to be disgusting behavior in Japan).
-Besides for a general hostility towards western values shown by the Japanese state, St. Léger wrote that even more disturbing were the claims of an "Asian Monroe Doctrine" in which all of Asia was considered to be Japan's sphere of influence.
+Beyond a general hostility towards western values, St. Léger wrote that even more disturbing were the claims of an "Asian Monroe Doctrine" in which all of Asia was considered to be Japan's sphere of influence.
 St. Léger wrote that Japan was steadily moving away from "integration into the entente between the great world powers" and "from the contractual system of the League".
-He concluded that Japan was conducting "a systematic program of wild imperialism", which he predicated might one day cause a war.
+He concluded that Japan was conducting "a systematic program of wild imperialism", which he predicted might one day cause a war.

-St. Léger advocated that France should vote for sanctions against Japan at the League General Assembly as he argued that this was the best way of stopping a war in Asia.
+St. Léger advocated that France should vote for sanctions against Japan at the League General Assembly, arguing that this was the best way to stop a war in Asia.
 St. Léger wrote that the colony of French Indochina, France's other colonies in the Pacific, and its special rights in China, especially the French Concession in Shanghai, were profitable and worth defending against Japan.
-St. Léger wrote the main danger was to French Indochina was the "reorganization on its border, with or against Japan, of an united and disciplined China".
+He also wrote that the main danger to French Indochina was the "reorganization on its border, with or against Japan, of an united and disciplined China".
 St. Léger argued that French diplomacy had to be careful to not appear to be offering "unqualified approval of Chinese claims and methods" and to avoid a solution that "would push Japan towards extreme methods".
 As it was, when the Lytton commission report was presented in March 1933, Japan left the League of Nations in protest.
-St. Léger's advocacy of closer ties with Britain and if possible, the United States as well, were much as motivated by fear of Japan as fear of Germany.
+St. Léger's advocacy of closer ties with Britain and if possible, the United States were motivated as much by fear of Japan as fear of Germany.